ACC Capital Holdings: Company reorganization

 On September 10, 2007, Ameriquest stopped accepting loan applications.

 Former employees from Ameriquest, which was United States's leading wholesale lender, described a system in which they were pushed to falsify documents on bad Ameriquest Mortgages and then sell them to Wall Street banks eager to make fast profits.
-There is growing evidence that such mortgage fraud may be at the heart of the Financial crisis of 2007–2010.
+Such mortgage fraud may have been the cause of the 2008 financial crisis.